davidauz/hotSpice/README.md

 # hotSpice

-This is a collection of gschem schematics made to work with ngspice.
+A collection of gschem/ngspice schematics.

 You will need gschem, ngspice and gnuplot.

 1) It's Linux only
-2) cd into the project directory
+2) cd into the top directory
 3) launch RUNME.sh